River Taff

 The River Taff (Afon Taf) is a river in Wales.
-It rises as two rivers in the Brecon Beacons; the Taf Fechan (little Taff) and the Taf Fawr (great Taff) before becoming one just north of Merthyr Tydfil.
-Its confluence with the River Severn estuary is in Cardiff.
+It rises in the Brecon Beacons as two rivers, the Taf Fechan ("little Taff") and the Taf Fawr ("great Taff") before becoming one just north of Merthyr Tydfil.
+At Cardiff, it empties into the Bristol Channel.

-The river supports several species of migratory fish, including salmon, sewin (sea trout), and eel.
+The river supports several species of migratory fish, including salmon, sewins (sea trout), and eels.

 Course

 From its confluence at Cefn-coed-y-cymmer, the river flows south, passing several towns.
 It picks up a few tributaries, such as the River Cynon, River Rhondda, Bargoed Taf and Nant Clydach.
 It flows through Pontypridd and through to Taff's Well, the site of Wales' only thermal spring.
 It flows underneath the M4 Motorway, before turning southeastward and flowing past the Cardiff suburbs of Radyr, Whitchurch, Llandaff, Pontcanna, the city centre and Grangetown, before emptying into Cardiff Bay, near to the mouth of the River Ely.